MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 In Microsoft Teams, a message extension consists of a web service that you host and an app manifest, which defines where your web service is hosted.
 The web service takes advantage of the [Bot Framework SDK](/azure/bot-service/bot-service-overview) messaging schema and secure communication protocol through a Teams channel registered for your bot.

-For users to interact with your message extension from Outlook, you'll need to add an Outlook channel to your bot:
+For users to interact with your message extension from Outlook, you need to add an Outlook channel to your bot:

 1. From [Microsoft Azure portal](https://portal.azure.com) (or [Bot Framework portal](https://dev.botframework.com) if you previously registered there), go to your bot resource.